Rubus idaeus: Cultivation and uses

 R. idaeus is grown primarily for its fruits, but occasionally for its leaves, roots, or other parts.

 Fruits

 The fruit of R. idaeus is an important food crop, though most modern commercial raspberry cultivars derive from hybrids between R. idaeus and R. strigosus.
 The fruits of wild plants have a sweet taste and are very aromatic.

 Leaves and other parts

-Red raspberries contains 31 μg/100 g of folate.
-Red raspberries have antioxidant effects that play a minor role in the killing of stomach and colon cancer cells.

 Young roots of Rubus idaeus prevented kidney stone formation in a mouse model of hyperoxaluria.
 Tiliroside from raspberry is a potent tyrosinase inhibitor and might be used as a skin-whitening agent and pigmentation medicine.

-Raspberry fruit may protect the liver.

 Chemistry

 Vitamin C and phenolics are present in red raspberries.
 Most notably, the anthocyanins cyanidin-3-sophoroside, cyanidin-3-(2(G)-glucosylrutinoside) and cyanidin-3-glucoside, the two ellagitannins sanguiin H-6 and lambertianin C are present together with trace levels of flavonols, ellagic acid and hydroxycinnamate.

 Polyphenolic compounds from raspberry seeds have antioxidant effects in vitro, but have no proven antioxidant effect in humans.
 Raspberry ketones are derived from various fruits and plants, not raspberries, and are marketed as having weight loss benefits.
 There is no clinical evidence for this effect in humans.